CHANGING YOUR COPPER

 The ring terminal is the silver connector attached to the wire.

-Now the ring terminal is discontinued from the screw.
+Now the ring terminal is disconnected from the screw.

 Place wrench on remaining nut and brace the screw head with the flathead screwdriver.
 Loosen the remaining nut and remove from screw.